 Reichert’s artwork is predominantly about the objects themselves—whether paintings, drawings or mobiles—and less about external ideas, intentions or methods by which the objects were created.
 He prefers normative statements about his work, such as critical evaluations of particular qualities in the physical objects, instead of non-normative “affective terms” to describe the object or to speculate about the artist or the artist’s intentions in creating the work.

-Reichert's work is in private and public collections.
-Recent shows include Area 405, Sotheby's Roland Park Gallery, City Life, Gallery 788, New Day Campaign, A.H.O.
-Galleries, Artdromeda, and Mt.
-Vernon Art Exhibition hosted by TLP Photo and Kelvin Bulluck Pictures.
-His work was most recently featured in a course at Loyola College.
-He has a degree in philosophy from Trinity College and studied painting, aesthetics and other artistic disciplines.
+Reichert’s work is in private, corporate, and public collections.
+Recent exhibitions include Fort Worth Community Arts Center; Tectonic Space; University of Maryland; Sotheby’s Roland Park Gallery; Waterloo Arts Gallery; Area 405; Goucher College’s Rosenberg Gallery; NASA Goddard Space Flight Center; Ellington-White Contemporary; Baltimore City Hall; Artdromeda; and MAP (Maryland Art Place).
+His work was recently featured in a course at Loyola College.
+He has degrees from Trinity College and the University of Maryland, and has studied painting, aesthetics, and other artistic disciplines.
 He is the founder and editor of the poetry magazine Smartish Pace and lives in Baltimore.